East Goscote

-East Goscote is a modern village and civil parish in the Borough of Charnwood district of Leicestershire, England, just north of the market town of Syston.
+East Goscote (/ˈgɒskət/) is a modern village and civil parish in the Borough of Charnwood district of Leicestershire, England, just north of the market town of Syston.
 It is a medium-sized village, with a population measured at 2,866 in the 2011 census.
 The village is twinned with Fleury-sur-Andelle, France.

 The village's name either derives from the Old English gos-cot meaning 'cottages where geese are kept', or from an Anglo-Saxon named Gosa.

 The name is taken from the East Goscote Hundred, one of the old hundreds (an area of land purported to be able to support 100 families) of Leicestershire.
 The Goscote Hundred (or Wapentake) is mentioned in the Domesday Book, this was later split into the West and East Goscote Hundreds.

 It was the first new village to be created in Leicestershire since Domesday.

 The village is built on the site of a former British Army supply depot.
 According to Ministry of Defence (MoD) files, the site was originally constructed in 1940 (finished September 1942) by Holloway Brothers, and was an Agency Filling Factory run by Lever Brothers/Unilever as No.10 Royal Ordnance Factory (10 ROF).
 At that time, it was known as the Queniborough Depot, since that was the closest village to it.
 It began production in March/April 1942.
 The aerial photograph reveals its former road layout.
 According to English Heritage's reference work Dangerous Energy, it was operating Groups 8-10 of ROF filling types (High Explosives received, mixed, and put into bombs and warheads).
 By 1944, it was temporarily occupied by the War Office.
 A report of 1951 has it designated as 78 COSD (Command Ordnance Sub Depot).
 It was decommissioned in 1959, and subsequently bought for housing development by Jelson Homes.
 This development began in 1962.
 There were two enormous shell storage bunkers that could not be demolished, and these were earthed over and landscaped.
 They became known locally as the 'Mound', and are now part of the adjacent playing fields.
 These were opened to the public as part of the Queen's Silver Jubilee celebrations in 1977, and there is a plaque near Long Furrow noting this fact.